The car battery plays an important role in the operation of the electrical components in the car.

 The voltmeter is the device used to measure voltage in devices.
 Voltmeters can be either analog or digital; the choice of one depends on your personal preferences and budget.
 The first thing to do when using the voltmeter is to turn off any car accessories that could drain power from the battery.
 This includes turning off the ignition, car radio, and headlights.

 Next, remove the covers on the battery terminals.
 Connect the positive point of the voltmeter to the red battery terminal, while the negative point should be connected to the black battery terminal.
 Check the readings; a good battery should indicate a voltage between 12.4 V and 12.7 V.

 2. Headlights test

 If you do not have a voltmeter, you can check how the car’s headlights react when you turn the car up.
 If you turn the headlights on and find that they are darker than usual, your car battery may be low.
 If you turn the car up and the headlights get brighter, it means that your alternator is working but does not supply enough current to fully charge the battery.

 If you don’t notice any change in the brightness of the headlights when you turn the car up, the battery is working properly.

 3. Battery health indicator

 This is a new component that has been added to modern cars.
 The indicator is a cover attached to the battery, and when you turn on the ignition, an arrow moves to either red or green.
 When the voltage of your battery is low, it turns red, when it is in good condition, it turns green.
 When your battery is empty and no longer in use, you will see a black color.

 4. Load test

-For this test you need a real carbon pile load.
+For this test you need a car battery tester.
 Test your battery with a CCA rating of one and a half and observe if the battery holds 9.6 volts for 15 seconds.
 When performing the test, make sure the battery is fully charged.